heutelbeck/sapl-policy-engine/sapl-documentation/6_4_NestJS.md

 The `tls` block (`TlsConfig`) carries `ca`, `cert`, `key`, `servername`, and `rejectUnauthorized`.
 All fields take PEM contents, not file paths.
 See [Transport Security](#transport-security).

+## Client Resilience

+The PDP client treats every transport problem as an operational condition, never as a policy outcome, and never lets one surface as an exception.
+A connection drop, timeout, or decode error fails closed to `INDETERMINATE`, which the PEP enforces as a denial, so a transient PDP outage can never accidentally grant access.

+One-shot requests (`decideOnce`) fail closed to `INDETERMINATE` immediately, with no retry, and never reject the returned promise.
+In steady state the connection is warm, so only a cold or dropped connection fails closed.

+Subscriptions (the streaming `decide`) never terminate on a transport problem or on a server-side stream completion.
+The returned RxJS `Observable` never errors or completes for a transport condition.
+Either condition emits one `INDETERMINATE` and then reconnects with bounded exponential backoff, indefinitely.
+Consecutive identical decisions are de-duplicated, so an outage yields a single `INDETERMINATE`, not a flood.
+A subscription ends only when the consumer unsubscribes or the client shuts down.
+This contract holds identically across the HTTP and RSocket transports and across every SAPL PEP client.

 ## Troubleshooting

 | Symptom                         | Likely Cause                        | Fix                                                                         |